lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 Compile it by `gcc -o xc-tutor xc-tutor.c` and run it by `./xc-tutor hello.c` to check the result.

-Our code is bootstraping, that means our interpreter can parse itself, so that you can run our C interpreter inside itself by `./xc-tutor xc-tutor.c hello.c`.
+Our code is bootstrapping, that means our interpreter can parse itself, so that you can run our C interpreter inside itself via `./xc-tutor xc-tutor.c hello.c`.

-You might need to compile with `gcc -m32 -o xc-tutor xc-tutor.c` if you use a 64 bit machine.
+You might need to compile with `gcc -m32 -o xc-tutor xc-tutor.c` if you use a 64-bit machine.

 ## Summary